All Episodes

 Good point.

-Because it to me, you know, the more I learn about it, the more you see it never made sense to give away 20% of America's uranium.
+Because to me, you know, the more I learn about it, the more you see it never made sense to give away 20% of America's uranium.

-But what's even more nonsensical to me is that we know Robert Mueller, then FBI director in 09 and Eric Holder, then head of the Department of Justice is the attorney general.
+But what's even more nonsensical to me is that we know Robert Mueller, then FBI director in 09, and Eric Holder, then head of the Department of Justice, as the Attorney General, they knew about bribery, extortion, kickbacks, money laundering, and racketeering, and that Vladimir Putin was trying to get into the uranium market, and they did nothing.

 They allowed that deal to go through anyway.